Bivariant Hermitian $K$-theory and Karoubi's fundamental theorem: Introduction

 \begin{thm}[cf. \cite{karfund}*{Th\'eor\`eme 4.3}] Assume that $\ell$ contains an element $\lambda$ as in \eqref{intro:lambda}.
 Let $A,B\in\ahas$ and let $n\in\Z$.
 There is an exact sequence

 \end{thm} By Remark \ref{rem:12}, Theorem \ref{intro:12} follows from Theorem \ref{thm:12}.

 The rest of this article is organized as follows.
 In Section \ref{sec:prelis} we recall some basic facts and fix notations and vocabulary about involutions and (semi-split) $*$-algebra extensions.
 We recall how an invertible hermitian element $\Phi$ in a unital $*$-algebra $R$ induces a new involution on $R$ and on any $*$-ideal $A\triqui R$, given by the adjoint with respect to the form $(x,y)\mapsto x^*\Phi y$.
 We write $A^\Phi$ for $A$ equipped with this new involution.
 For example ${}_\epsilon M_2$ is $M_2$ with the involution associated to the $\epsilon$-hermitian hyperbolic form.
 We write $M_\pm$ for $M_2$ equipped with the involution associated to the $1$-hermitian element $\diag(1,-1)$.
 We give the name ``$\lambda$-assumption" (\ref{stan:lambda}) to the hypothesis that $\ell$ contains an element satisfying \eqref{intro:lambda}.
 Under this assumption, $M_\pm\cong {}_1M_2$.
-We also introduce the concept of semi-split extension as a $*$-algebra extension which admits a splitting in a fixed underlying category such as sets, sets with involution, $\ell$-modules (with involution).
+We also introduce the concept of semi-split extension as a $*$-algebra extension which admits a splitting in a fixed choice of underlying category $\fA$ among sets (with involution) and $\ell$-modules (with involution), and a forgetful functor $F:\ahas\to\fA$.
 We call a $*$-algebra extension